 Using a knitting needle or something similar, turn the ties the right way around.

-Option 2– sew 1/4″ form the raw edge along the long end only, leaving both short ends open.
+Option 2– sew 1/4″ from the raw edge along the long end only, leaving both short ends open.

 Use a loop turner or safety pin attached to one end to turn the ties the right way around.